 These levels of concentration are developed as meditation practice deepens.
 These are not levels of meditation to achieve or to be held onto, they are fluid states.
 Each meditation session may include all three or even all four levels of jhana.

-The jhanas are taught simply to be aware of different levels of mindfulness that occur as a result of a wholehearted practice of Shamatha-Vipassana meditation within the framework of the Eightfold Path.
+The jhanas are taught simply to be aware of different levels of mindfulness that occur as a result of a wholehearted practice of Jhana meditation within the framework of the Eightfold Path.

 In another concise reference to the jhanas from the Anguttara Nikaya 4.124 the Buddha teaches that deepening mental absorption – concentration – is for recognizing and abandoning ignorance of Four Noble Truths and the ongoing personal experience of suffering – Five Clinging Aggregates:

-“A Dhamma practitioner, when properly engaged in Shamatha-Vipassana meditation, they are withdrawn from sensuality and unskillful mental qualities.
-They enter and remain in the first jhana, delight and pleasure born of withdrawal and accompanied by focused thought and insight.
+“A Dhamma practitioner, when properly engaged in Jhana meditation, they are withdrawn from sensuality and unskillful mental qualities.
+They enter and remain in the first jhana, delight, and pleasure born of withdrawal and accompanied by focused thought and insight.

 “They regard any phenomena connected with form, feelings, perceptions, fabrications, or consciousness as impermanent, stressful, diseased, painful, empty of self.

 “As they enter deeper levels of meditative absorption – the second, third, and fourth jhanas, they regard any phenomena connected with form, feelings, perceptions, fabrications, or consciousness as impermanent, stressful, diseased, painful, empty of self.”